Eddidoune/Pycaso/README.md

 xAI, yAI, zAI = xAI_solution
 ```
 Now all of the spacial points i are detected (xAI[i], yAI[i], zAI[i]).
-Then it is possible to project the zAI on the left camera to tchek the cinematic field :
+Then it is possible to project the zAI on the cam1 to tchek the cinematic field :
 ```
 zAI = np.reshape(zAI,(1400,1400))
 plt.imshow(zAI)